GeoMOER/moer-mpg-geoai/docs/units/_unit01/unit01-04_assignment_1_1.md

-1. After reading the Learning Material (LM) answer the following three questions in maximal three concise sentences:
+1. After reading the Learning Material (LM), answer the following three questions in maximal three concise sentences:
 	* Why do we need artificial intelligence in geo science?
 	* What is the difference between neighborhood, proximity and distance?
 	* Give three examples of Nature's contributions to people (NCPs).